VBenny42/vbenny42.github.io/_posts/2024-12-23-advent-of-code-day23.md

 For part 2, we need to find the largest room in the LAN party.
 This would be the largest set of computers that are all interconnected.
 To get into the room, we need a password, which is the the name of every computer in the room, sorted alphabetically and concatenated together with commas in between.
-For example, the largest room in the example is
+The largest room in the example is

 ```
 ka-co